Christian M. 7 min read

 Are there any real-life examples of business broadband vulnerabilities?

 There certainly have.
-One recent example was published by the BBC in 2021, in which six million Sky business broadband routers had a critical bug that would have let attackers take over entire networks.
+For example, a 2021 BBC report exposed how six million Sky business broadband routers had a critical bug that would have let attackers take over entire networks.

 Researchers found the vulnerability existed for 18 months before Sky engineers addressed it, highlighting the essential need for threat detection systems.
-No matter how good your defences are, there may always be a vulnerability you’re unaware of!
+Cybersecurity risk can only be minimised, not eliminated.

 Compare Business Broadband